aw/picolisp-https/EXPLAIN.md

 What we've done here is try to ensure `SSL` is compiled into the shared library.
 If it's not, an error is thrown.
 [Error handling](#error-handling) is explained in the next section.

-We also ensure to [seed](http://software-lab.de/doc/refS.html#seed) some random data from the system's PRNG:
+We also ensure to [seed](http://software-lab.de/doc/refS.html#seed) some random data from the system's random pool:

 ```lisp
 (seed (in "/dev/urandom" (rd 20)))